Currently Enrolling Trials

-Aubagio is specifically indicated for the treatment of relapsing forms of multiple sclerosis (MS), to include clinically isolated syndrome, relapsing-remitting disease, and active secondary progressive disease, in adults.
+Aubagio is indicated for the treatment of relapsing forms of multiple sclerosis (MS), to include clinically isolated syndrome, relapsing-remitting disease, and active secondary progressive disease, in adults.

 Aubagio is supplied as a tablet for oral administration.
 The recommended dose is 7 mg or 14 mg orally once daily, taken with or without food.

 Aubagio inhibits dihydroorotate dehydrogenase, a mitochondrial enzyme involved in de novo pyrimidine synthesis.
 The exact mechanism by which teriflunomide exerts its therapeutic effect in multiple sclerosis is unknown but may involve a reduction in the number of activated lymphocytes in CNS.

 Adverse effects associated with the use of Aubagio may include, but are not limited to, the following:

 Clinical Trial Results

 The FDA approval of Aubagio was based on two studies.